spacemeshos/testnet-guide/rewards.md

 ## Rewards Account

-Smesh rewards are rewarded to the wallet main account that you have created in the App prior to setting up mining.
-This account is associated with your Smesher's identity and is called the `Rewards Account`.
+Smesh rewards appear in the main wallet account that you created in the Spacemesh App prior to setting up smeshinig.
+This account is associated with your Smesher's identity and is called the `Rewards Account` (aka, the "coinbase").

 ## Layers, Epochs and Blocks

 Blocks with transactions are added into `layers`.

-In the Spacemesh 0.1 Testnet, every layer has a constant duration of 5 minutes.
+In the Spacemesh 0.1 Testnet, every layer has a constant duration of five minutes.
 Layers are numbered.
 The first layer after the Testnet goes live is labeled `layer 0`, the next one `layer 1`, etc...

 An `epoch` is a fixed number of layers.
 Each Testnet epoch has 288 layers and is 24 hours long.
 So, `Epoch 0` is the first 288 layers starting with `layer 0` and its last layer is `layer 287`, and `Epoch 1` start in `Layer 288` and ends with `Layer 575`.